thet/talk-ploneconf2019/outline.md

 ## Why Vue

-- First Draft: Page Templates, Tiles, Content Providers
-- Other Vue projects in the works
+- Existing experience
-- Bored with ever same old approach
+- Experiment with new approach

-## Why Vue /2

-- Good decision?